Counselor (Promise Scholars Program) (Full-time, Temporary, Non-Tenure-Track Faculty Position) ...

 3. Assist students to understand educational options, clarify educational goals, engage in educational and career planning, participate in the development of Student Educational Plans (SEPs) and course selection

-7. Develop, implement, or collaborate with initiatives related to student success and collaborate with programs, such as Basic Skills Initiatives, Learning Communities, CalWORKS, EOPS/CARE, DRC, and Veterans in order to maximize student success
+6. Develop, implement, or collaborate with initiatives related to student success and collaborate with programs such as Basic Skills Initiatives, Learning Communities, CalWORKS, EOPS/CARE, DRC, and Veterans in order to maximize student success

-10. Provide follow-up services to Promise Scholars students in need of additional support
+9. Provide regular follow-up services to students in need of additional support

 12. Utilize and keep abreast of advanced counseling methods and student development theories which include equitable practices and integrating technology to support student learning and career objectives

 13. Participate in meetings, conferences, trainings, and other professional development activities to maintain the expertise required to provide accurate and reliable information and support to students seeking to complete a certificate, associate degree, or transfer